In a new research and events series, ODI will explore how multilateral development banks (MDBs) can play a pivotal role in the Covid-19 recovery.

 This event is part of our new Multilateral Development Bank Seminar Series:

-- Seminar 2: The role of China in multilateral development banks (November 2021)
+- Seminar 2: China's role in the multilateral development banks (30 November 2021)